The Three Stages Of Stress: General Adaptation Syndrome

 The start of stress: Selye's general adaptation syndrome

 When Selye first published his work in Nature in 1936, the term "stress" had not yet been used in the way many people are familiar with today.
-Selye referred to stressors as "noxious agents" and, being a medical doctor, was chiefly concerned with the stress-inducing effects of injury and illness on bodily systems.
-His work derived from many experiments he performed on laboratory rats, which he used to conclude how stress might affect the human body.
+Hans Selye referred to stressors as "noxious agents" and, being a medical doctor, was chiefly concerned with the stress-inducing effects of injury and illness on bodily systems.
+His conclusions were derived from many experiments he performed on laboratory rats, which he used to conclude how stress might affect the human body.

-Stage 1: Alarm/reaction phase
+Stage 1: The alarm/reaction phase

-In the first stage of the GAS, a stressor disturbs the stability of the body's normal functions, also known as homeostasis.
-The rate of the autonomic nervous system increases rapidly.
-The autonomic nervous system controls involuntary physiologic processes like heart rate, blood pressure, and respiration.
-The rapid increase in the rate of autonomic functions gives the organism physical strength to guard itself against an external threat or internal disturbance.
+In the first stage of general adaptation syndrome, a stressor disturbs the stability of the body's normal functions, also known as homeostasis.
+The rate of the autonomic nervous system—which controls involuntary physiologic processes like heart rate, blood pressure, and respiration—increases rapidly.
+This increase gives the organism physical strength to guard itself against an external threat or internal disturbance.
 Typically, the alarm phase is short-lived and sometimes may only last for a few seconds.

 Stage 2: The resistance/adaptation stage

-The effect is likely most obvious when considering fight-or-flight in the context of nature.
+The effect is likely most obvious when considering the fight-or-flight response in the context of nature.
 For example, an animal running from a predator will eventually run out of energy, and their body will no longer be able to resist the stressor (the hungry predator) by fleeing.
 If the animal has successfully escaped, their resistance has "adapted" them to the stressor by moving them far away from the source of the threat.

-Stage 3: Exhaustion phase
+Stage 3: The exhaustion phase

-An organism that can successfully adapt to a stressor will not reach the exhaustion phase.
-The third phase of the GAS occurs when an organism cannot rest or recharge when adapting to a stressor.
+An organism that can successfully adapt to a stressor will not reach the exhaustion stage.
+The third phase of GAS occurs when an organism cannot rest or recharge when adapting to a stressor.
 In some cases, the organism has no tools at its disposal through which to adapt to the stressful environment, and adaptation never occurs.

 How chronic stress works